kragen/derctuo/markdown/multimeter-metrology.md

-We can see why the NBS controlled the temperature of its Weston-cell room to within 1°, the temperature of its oil baths for the Weston cells to within 10 mK, and the oil baths' temperature during measurements to within 1 mK.
+We can see why the NBS controlled the temperature of its Weston-cell room to within 1°, the temperature of its oil baths for the Weston cells to within 10 mK, and the oil baths’ temperature during measurements to within 1 mK.
 Such measures applied even to the Clark cell would have reduced its temperature-induced voltage error to some 0.8 ppm, at which point other errors would surely dominate.